laminas/laminas-mail/doc/book/zend.mail.introduction.md

 > ## Note
 #### Minimum definitions
-In order to send an email using `Zend\Mail` you have to specify at least one recipient as well as a message body.
+In order to send an email using `Laminas\Mail` you have to specify at least one recipient as well as a message body.
 Please note that each Transport may require additional parameters to be set.

 For most mail attributes there are "get" methods to read the information stored in the message